Fostering Creativity Through the Arts –

 Encouraging Innovators of the Future

-As an arts integration learning community, we will learn in, about, and through the arts to enhance academic, social-emotional, and artistic growth in all students, thereby educating the whole child.
-Through critical thinking, inquiry, creativity and appreciation of the arts, students are able to connect to themselves, each other, all cultures, and the beauty of the world.
+As an arts-integrated community of learners, we will learn through the arts to enhance academic, social-emotional, and artistic growth in all students, thereby educating the whole child.
+Through critical thinking, inquiry, creativity, and appreciation of the arts, students are able to be self-reflective, to connect to each other, and with communities and cultures of the world.

 Defining Elements of Our Program